hippiehunter/dblbook/src/common/variables.md

 You can see from the above diagram that we're treating all of the EmployeeRecord data as a single big alpha.
 This is very common in DBL code, and it's one of the things that makes I/O very natural in this language.
 You can write an entire record to disk or send it over the network without any serialization effort.
 With unnamed records, however, this is not the case.
 Unnamed records are just a way to group related data.
 They are not types.
 You can't pass them to a routine or return them from a routine.
 They just group data.

-## Groups
-`**This heading is needed now; otherwise the following text would be under the "Named vs Unnamed Records" heading` 'Groups' are another type of structured data container that can be used in the data division.
-But groups allow for nested organization and fixed-size arrays of aggregated data types`**?`.
-Although groups are frequently employed as complex data types`[**Because groups are named, they lend themselves to this?
-So why are they named?
-Maybe because historically they were used for this despite the type checking issue.]`, the preferred approach for new code is to use a 'structure'.
-(We'll get around to structures in the chapter on [complex types](../complex_types/structures.md).)
-This suggestion to prefer structures stems from the fact that these complex data types, even when implemented as group parameters, essentially function as alpha arguments.`**"arguments" works for "even when" clause, but does it fit with the 1st part of sentence?`.
-Consequently, the compiler's type checker is unable to assist in detecting mismatches or incompatibilities, making structures a safer and more efficient option`**"safer" is understandable, but why are we saying they're "more efficient"? `.

-`**Mention that groups aren't top-level?`

-`**Of the things discussed in this file, the next four paragraphs apply only to records, so they'd be better placed if they preceded the "Named vs. unnamed" section.
-They could instead follow that section, but then they'd need their own heading.`
 Top-level data division records can be declared with different storage specifiers: stack, static, or local.
 These specifiers determine the lifespan and accessibility of all variables under them.

 "Stack" records and variables they contain behave like local variables in most other programming languages.
 They are allocated when the scope they are declared in is entered, and deallocated when that scope is exited.